Topological classes of higher-dimensional black holes in massive gravity: Conclusion and discussion

-In the work, we only studied the thermodynamic topology of the spherically symmetric (i.e. $k=1 $) black holes.
+In the work, we only studied the topological numbers of the spherically symmetric (i.e. $k=1 $) black holes.
 The reason is that $k$ and $c_ 0^2c_2 m^2 $ appear together in the generalized free energy in the form of $k +c_ 0^2c_2 m^2 $, where $k$ characterizes the horizon curvature and $c_2 m^2 $ is the coefficient of the second term of massive potential associated with the graviton mass.
 In the calculation, we considered the combined effect of these two physical quantities.
 That is to say, as long as the sum of the two quantities' values is a constant, the topological numbers calculated in this paper are the same.
 For example, $k = 1$ and $c_ 0^2c_2 m^2 = 3$ in Figure \ref{fig:5.4}, which yields $k + c_ 0^2c_2 m^2 = 4$.
 If we order $k = -1$ or $0$, thus $c_ 0^2c_2 m^2 = 5$ or $4$, and the same result can be gotten in Figure \ref{fig:5.4}.
 In Figure \ref{fig:5.3}, $k = 1$ and $c_ 0^2c_2 m^2 = 0.5$, which leads to $k + c_ 0^2c_2 m^2 = 1.5$.
 When $k = -1$ or $0$, and then we get $c_ 0^2c_2 m^2 = 2.5$ or $1.5$, and the same result in Figure \ref{fig:5.3}.
-Therefore, the topological numbers for the Ricci flat and hyperbolic, charged and uncharged black holes in the five-, six- and seven-dimensional massive gravity are also obtained.
-The charged black holes have a same topological number $W =1$.
-For the uncharged black holes, their topological numbers are $W= 0$ or $1$.
-The topological number for the four-dimensional black hole in the dRGT massive gravity was calculated in \cite{TS}.
-He found that the uncharged black hole has a topological number $W =0$.
+Therefore, the numbers for the Ricci flat and hyperbolic, charged and uncharged black holes in the five-, six- and seven-dimensional massive gravity are also obtained.
+The charged black holes have a same number.
+For the uncharged black holes, the numbers are $0$ or $1$.
+The number for the four-dimensional black hole in the dRGT massive gravity was calculated in \cite{TS}.
+He found that the number for the uncharged black hole is $=0$.

-In \cite{GP1}, Gogoi and Phukon have studied the thermodynamic topology of the four-dimensional Dyonic AdS black hole in the different ensembles and found that the topological class of this black hole is ensemble dependent.
-Therefore, studying the thermodynamic topology of high-dimensional black holes in the massive gravity in different ensembles is quite meaningful, which may lead to an interesting result.
+In \cite{GP1}, Gogoi and Phukon have studied the topological properties of the four-dimensional Dyonic AdS black hole in the different ensembles and found that the topological class of this black hole is ensemble dependent.
+Therefore, it is quite meaningful to study the topological classes of high-dimensional black holes in the massive gravity in different ensembles, which may lead to an interesting result.